Kai-ros/data-structures-and-algorithms/algorithms/readmes/mergesort_README.md

 * Create a blog post on understanding the Merge Sort Algorithm suitable for a 301 level student.
 Alternately, prepare a presentation that presents the algorithm in a novel way.
 E.g. a short skit, live mini-lecture, interpretive dance.

 ## Approach & Efficiency
-* I utilized the recursive method prescribed in the pseudo code and acheived the following efficiencies:
+* I utilized the recursive method prescribed in the pseudo code and achieved the following efficiencies:
     * Time Complexity: O(n log n)
     * Space Complexity: O(n)